Pedro-UwU/CI-CD-Github-Actions-and-Argo/README.md

 - Update the 'calc-deploy.yml' file to have the new image tag
 - Commit and push this tag change

 This looks pretty nice, but there's another thing we have to decide, when will we trigger this workflow?
-We may think it's a good idea to trigger ir every time we push something to the master branch, and maybe it is, but to avoid creating a ton of versions of our image, we can trigger the action every time we create a new tag, this way we can make a lot of updates/changes to our project and create a tag when we decide it's time to release a new version.
+We may think it's a good idea to trigger it every time we push something to the master branch, and maybe it is, but to avoid creating a ton of versions of our image, we can trigger the action every time we create a new tag, this way we can make a lot of updates/changes to our project and create a tag when we decide it's time to release a new version.

 ### Create the workflow